ligato/docs/docs/user-guide/get-vpp-agent.md

 # VPP Agent Setup

-This section explains how to prepare and run an environment supporting the VPP Agent and VPP in a single container.
+This section explains how to prepare and run an environment supporting the vpp-agent and VPP in a single container.

 !!!
 Note
-    `VPP Agent` is used when discussing the Ligato VPP Agent. `VPP` is used to describe the VPP dataplane.
+    `VPP Agent` is used when discussing the Ligato VPP Agent in a higher level context with examples being an architecture description. `vpp-agent` is a term used to define the actual code itself and/or in describing direct interactions with other associated software components such as docker.
+You will see this term appear in commands, APIs and code. `VPP` is used to describe the VPP dataplane.

 ---